Ayaad72/FinTrack/SRE_Defense_Questions.md

 - FR2: "Guest users can view sample transactions"
 - FR3: "All features require authentication"

-Identify the inconsistency.
+Identify the incodddddddddddddddnsistency.
 How would you detect such conflicts in a large SRS document?

 **Expected Answer Points:**
 - Conflict between FR2 and FR3